stijn-dejongh/lovecraft_public_domain/raw_converts/faj.md

   Madness was in all the Jermyns, and people were glad there were not many of them.
 The line put forth no branches, and Arthur was the last of it.
 If he had not been, one cannot say what he would have done when the   object   came.
-The Jermyns never seemed to look quite right&mdash;something was amiss, though Arthur was the worst, and the old family portraits in Jermyn House shewed fine faces enough before Sir Wade&rsquo;s time.
+The Jermyns never seemed to look quite right--something was amiss, though Arthur was the worst, and the old family portraits in Jermyn House shewed fine faces enough before Sir Wade's time.
 Certainly, the madness began with Sir Wade, whose wild stories of Africa were at once the delight and terror of his few friends.
 It shewed in his collection of trophies and specimens, which were not such as a normal man would accumulate and preserve, and appeared strikingly in the Oriental seclusion